-The reader is advised that these consolidated financial statements were prepared in Chinese originally.
-In the event of a conflict between these consolidated financial statements and the original Chinese version or a difference in interpretation between the two versions, the Chinese version of consolidated financial statements shall prevail.
+The reader is advised that these consolidated financial statements have been prepared originally in Chinese.
+In the event of a conflict between these financial statements and the original Chinese version or difference in interpretation between the two versions, the Chinese language of financial statements shall prevail.